mpod6/mpmpwedding/content/lodging.md

 ## Airbnb/Vrbo

 Several towns in the area have banned or severely restricted short-term rentals so you may have difficulty finding options that are nearby.
-We would recommend looking near Farmingville, Selden, Coram, Port Jefferson, and Miller Place so that you are within 30 minutes.
+We would recommend looking near Farmingville, Selden, Coram, Port Jefferson, and Miller Place so that you are within 30 minutes of the venue.